-This trail covers and offers so many activities that are bound to make your journey unforgettable.
+This trail offers so many activities that are bound to make your journey unforgettable.
 From hiking Machu Picchu in Peru, visiting coffee farms in Colombia, or taking an expedition to Bolivia’s majestic salt flats — it really is a once-in-a-lifetime trip.

 What is the reason for the name?

 The term “Gringo” is a slang word for “foreigner,” usually reserved for white people.
 Sometimes it refers specifically to foreigners from the United States while other times it can mean foreigners from anywhere.

 Due to the popularity of this route among foreigners from around the world, it has become known as the “Gringo Trail.”

 No, the term Gringo Trail is just what people started calling this Latin American journey.
 It just so happens that most people visit the same stops along the way, but the route is definitely not set in stone!

 It follows (very roughly) the Pan-American Highway that runs along the Pacific side of Central and South America.
 Some backpackers travel the whole way, but of course, it’s also possible to travel a section of it.

 One of my favorite things about the Gringo Trail is the flexibility in your schedule.
 You can choose to follow a more traditional route from the top of South America to the bottom, jump around from country to country, or explore less-visited destinations within a country.

 While some people have the capacity and time to travel the continent from top to bottom, not everyone has that luxury.